Singletrack Sidewalks (STS)

 People along Kinney Run have spent their life working hard and long hours to live and finally settle here to have the serenity of this open space nearby.
 We have forsaken our “fun” for years by working hard and long hours to earn the right to buy property here, to be near the wildlife and open space without more trails besides the one we all ALREADY share as a community,!
 One trail is enough without the further destruction to the environment by building more trails!
 Kids should learn to enjoy nature and being outside, while respecting the rights and needs of others who might differ in opinion!
 No one is stopping kids form having “fun” outside using the existing trail already provided!

-Konrad over 5 years ago
+Konrad about 6 years ago

 The discussions held at the Shelton meeting tonight exemplified two major things: first there are many people that do not understand the term of 'community' and second the opposition to this proposal is misleading the community by stating 'jumps' and 'races' will occur on these trails.